django/deps/final/0003-javascript-tests.rst

 the less-customizable `JSLint`_ tool.  `ESLint`_ is a very customizable and unopinionated JavaScript linter which also includes code style checking.

-JSHint should be used initially because:
+ESLint should be used because:

 - It is customizable (unlike JSLint).
 - It defaults to a good set of community standards.
-- It does not enforce code style (style is not yet consistent between files).
+- It can enforce a wider range of code style preferences.
-- It is currently more widely used than JSLint or ESLint.

-ESLint may be included later for stricter and more customizable linting and code style enforcement after a future JavaScript code refactor.

 Migration Path
 --------------